pgeu/pgeu-system/docs/confreg/wiki.md

 for example if a page should be restricted to speakers.

 Editor registration types
 : Registration types that can *edit* this page (if it is not public).
+Permission to edit implies permission to view.

 Viewer attendees
 : Specific attendees that can view this page (if it is not public